parnic/node-screenlogic/README.md

 #### getControllerConfig(senderId)

 Requests controller configuration from the connected unit.
-Emits the `controllerConfig` event when the response comes back. `senderId` isan  optional 16-bit integer and will be present as the `senderId` field on the returned message.
+Emits the `controllerConfig` event when the response comes back. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

 #### getPoolStatus(senderId)